 It’s easy for me to know when boundaries are being crossed.
 I can feel it.
 It feels…well, bad.
 My blood pressure goes up, I lose sleep I feel angry.
 Maybe, my student is always being picked up late, or tuition isn’t being paid on time.
-It could be that my time and space is not being respected.
+It could be that my time and space are not being respected.
 Maybe it’s something blatantly disrespectful or maybe it’s a situation that has become more and more upsetting over time.
 This is why I am presenting “Scripted Communication for Sticky Situations”.

 read the post “Piano Studio Etiquette 101”

 I have been teaching for over 35 years.
-In my home studio, at commercial studios, online and as a teacher who travels to student’s homes.
+In my home studio, at commercial studios, online, and as a teacher who travels to student’s homes.
 It’s been a great career!
 I have met so many amazing families.
 Occasionally I have run into some sticky situations.
 Over the years I have learned to be a better communicator.
 I have gained some insight into how to set boundaries and, make my expectations known.
 This has made me a much happier teacher and a happier person in general.
 In this post, I will present some situations that come up, from time to time and how I handle them.
 Feel free to take what you think will work for you and leave the rest.

 This post “Scripted communication for Sticky Situations” reflects my studio rules.
-Of course, you will modify to fit your own.
+Of course, you will modify it to fit your own.

 Why, oh why, oh why can’t people just use common courtesy?
-Why do they have to skip lessons, make messes, arrive early, pick kids up late, forget to pay you and look in the refrigerator?
+Why do they have to skip lessons, make messes, arrive early, pick kids up late, forget to pay you, and look in the refrigerator?

 I haven’t completely figured this out yet.